arhamaneeq/sw-Pathfinders/README.md

 Then run the program from the terminal by running `./game.exe`.
 Alternatively, execute the program via your GUI file explorer.

 > [!TIP]
-> It is recommended to run this program via a dedicated CLI and not an integrated interface, such as that within VS Code or in the browser.
+> It is recommended to run this program via a dedicated CLI and not an integrated interface, such as that within VS Code or in the browser, since those suffer from performance issues.

 ### In Program Commands
 The program consists of two modes,